xyproto/env/README.md

 Takes a default int64 value, for the number of seconds, interprets the environment variable as the number of seconds and returns a `time.Duration`.

+### Contains

+Checks if the given environment variable contains the given string.

+### Is

+Checks if the given environment variable is the given value, with leading and trailing spaces trimmed before comparing both values.

 ## Example

 ```go